Star Wars: Standalone films

 Several Star Wars films have been produced separately from the Skywalker Saga.
-In 2008, Lucasfilm released the animated film The Clone Wars, which is set during the prequel trilogy and serves as the theatrical pilot of the television series of the same name.
+In 2008, Lucasfilm released the animated film The Clone Wars, which is set during the time period of the prequel trilogy and serves as the theatrical pilot of the television series The Clone Wars.
 Following Disney's acquisition of Lucasfilm in 2012, an "anthology" film series set between the main episodes of the Skywalker Saga entered development in parallel with the production of the sequel trilogy, described by Disney chief financial officer Jay Rasulo as origin stories.

-The anthology films' main casts include (from left to right) Felicity Jones (Jyn Erso) and Diego Luna (Cassian Andor) from Rogue One and Alden Ehrenreich (Han Solo) and Woody Harrelson (Tobias Beckett) from Solo.

 The first film released was 2016's Rogue One, which tells the story of the rebels who steal the plans for the Death Star, the Galactic Empire's superweapon, just before the events of the original Star Wars film.
 A second film, 2018's Solo, tells Han Solo's backstory, set 10 years prior to A New Hope.
-The series Obi-Wan Kenobi was originally planned as a film, but changed to a miniseries due to Solo underperforming at the box office.
+The series Obi-Wan Kenobi was originally planned as a film, but was changed to a miniseries due to Solo's underperformance at the box office.